tinygo-org/bluetooth/examples/webbluetooth/README.md

 ## Limitations of WebBluetooth

+* The browser opens the device picker only after a recent user action, such as a click.
+Call `ble.requestDevice` soon after that action, and do no slow work first.
 * The browser gives an opaque device ID instead of a MAC address.
 The `Address` type holds this ID.
 * You must call `Scan` before `Connect`.
 The browser object for the device does not survive a page reload.
 * You must list every service that you want to use in `Adapter.RequestedServices` before you call `Scan`.
 The browser refuses access to a service that is not in the list.